crystalodi/Trivia-Game/README.md

-# TriviaGame
+# Trivia Game
-King of the hill trivia game.
-This is an app built with jQuery, javascript, HTML, and CSS

-The quiz consists of 9 questions.
-A user is alloted 30 seconds for each question.
-After the timer runs down to zero or after the user selects an answer, a page showing the correct answer and a youtube video clip will appear.
+## About
+This trivia game will test a user's knowledge of the popular TV show King of the Hill.
+This quiz consists of 12 questions.
+Users are given 30 seconds to answer each question.

+## How to use
+To Start the quiz, press the start button on the main page located [here](http://crystalodi.github.io/Trivia-Game)

+## Technologies Used
+* JQuery
+* HTML5
+* CSS